Omeesha28/Project_1/README.md

 -	Represents the total number of chargers available in the top 5 cities.
 The bar chart helps indicates the charging infrastructure in these cities.

 #### Analysis:
--	The analysis provides a view of the distribution of electric and hybrid vehicles in Washington State.
 -	Bothell, Vancouver, Redmond, Bellevue, and Seattle emerge as key cities with significant car registrations.
--	The charging infrastructure is visualized through the total number of chargers in these cities.
--	This analysis provides insights into the distribution of electric and plug-in hybrid vehicles and the corresponding charging infrastructure in the specified top 5 cities in Washington State with highest number of registered All-Electric Cars and Plug-In-hybrid cars.
+-	This analysis provides insights into the distribution of electric and plug-in hybrid vehicles and the corresponding charging infrastructure in the specified top 5 cities in Washington State with highest number of registered cars.

 ### Sub-QUESTION 2 ANALYSIS:  What is the ratio of cars to chargers in the selected cities?
-What is the speed for all the chargers in top 5 cities?
+What is the availability of fast and slow charging ports per city?
 #### Reading Data:
 -	The data is read from a CSV file and stored in the chargers_df DataFrame.